New Chinese study finds milder variants of African swine fever virus

 It comes amid growing concerns in the industry over the evolution of a disease with no approved vaccine.

-“The emergence of lower virulent natural mutants brings greater difficulty to early detection and poses new challenges for the control of ASF,” write Sun Encheng and colleagues in the Life Sciences journal.
+"The emergence of lower virulent natural mutants brings greater difficulty to early detection and poses new challenges for the control of ASF," Sun Encheng and colleagues wrote in the Life Sciences journal. (bit.ly/3spBbiC)

 The new findings come from sampling from seven provinces during the second half of last year.
 The team found 22 isolates with mutations, and they later tested four of those for virulence in pigs.